amushtaev/gatsby-starter-netlify-cms/src/pages/blog/extremely-effective-digital-marketing-tools.md

   - Instagram
   - Facebook
 seo_title: 38 Digital Marketing Tools You Might Have Never Used
-metadescription:
+metadescription: Check out this list of helpful digital marketing tools for planning, tracking, analytics, SEO, design, and copywriting.
+Plus, get a gift to grow your brand.
 focus_keyphrase: digital marketing tools
-seotitle: 38 Extremely Effective Digital Marketing Tools
+seotitle: 38 Digital Marketing Tools You Might Have Never Used
 ---
 <!--StartFragment-->